Wave field synthesis

 Wave field synthesis (WFS) is a spatial audio rendering technique, characterized by creation of virtual acoustic environments.
 It produces artificial wavefronts synthesized by a large number of individually driven loudspeakers from elementary waves.
 Such wavefronts seem to originate from a virtual starting point, the virtual sound source.
-Contrary to traditional phantom sound sources, the localization of WFS established virtual sound sources does not depend on the listener's position.
-Like a genuine sound source the virtual source remains at fixed starting point.
+Contrary to traditional phantom sound sources, the localization of WFS-established virtual sound sources does not depend on the listener's position.
+Like a genuine sound source, the virtual source remains at a fixed starting point.

 Physical fundamentals

 WFS is based on the Huygens–Fresnel principle, which states that any wavefront can be regarded as a superposition of spherical elementary waves.
 Therefore, any wavefront can be synthesized from such elementary waves.
 In practice, a computer controls a large array of individual loudspeakers and actuates each one exactly by the time and level at which the desired virtual wavefront would pass through its point.
-By that way from a mono signal source a genuine wave front of a sound source may by restored.
+In that way, from a mono signal source, a genuine wavefront of a sound source may be restored.

 The basic procedure was developed in 1988 by Professor A.J.
 Berkhout at the Delft University of Technology.
 Its mathematical basis is the Kirchhoff–Helmholtz integral.
-It states that the sound pressure is completely determined within a volume free of sources, if sound pressure and velocity are determined in all points on its surface.
+It states that the sound pressure is completely determined within a volume free of sources if the sound pressure and velocity are determined on all points of its surface.